GunnarFarneback/FeedbackArcSets.jl/README.md

 ## TODO

-* Make it configurable whether self-loops should be an error, ignored, or included in the feedback arc set.

 * Register in the General registry.

-* Handle non-optimal solutions from the IP solver.

 * Add option to use LP instead of IP for non-optimal search.

 * Add support for weighted edges.

-* Generalize to other solvers than Cbc.
-This should be more or less straightforward, but is at the moment hindered by an absence of licenses for commercial solvers like Gurobi or CPLEX.

 ## References